 - Western Wyoming Community College is under the control of a locally elected Board of Trustees responsible for governing Western Wyoming Community College District.
 It is a public, tax-supported, co-educational, two-year community college.

-- The teacher population of 157 teachers has grown by 10% over five years.
+- The teacher population of 157 teachers has stayed relatively flat over five years.

 |Western Wyoming Community College||(WY) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 |# Full-Time Students||1,135 students||1,085 students|

 |# Part-Time Students||2,337 students||2,337 students|